ds2-lab/LambdaFS/README.md

 helm upgrade owdev -f values.yaml .
 ```

+# Building the NameNode Docker Image

+We provide a separate repository containing a pre-configured OpenWhisk Docker image.
+This repository is available [here](https://github.com/Scusemua/openwhisk-runtime-java/tree/serverless-namenode).

+Simply clone the repository.
+From the top-level directory, execute `./gradlew core:java8:distDocker` to build the image.

 # Export Control

 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of encryption software.
 BEFORE using any encryption software, please check your country's laws, regulations and policies concerning the import, possession, or use, and re-export of encryption software, to see if this is permitted.
 See <http://www.wassenaar.org/> for more information.